sana-ajani/theCatSaidNo_GHUniverse/README.md

             python-version: 3.7
       ```

    - **Running a command**: You can run commands on the job's virtual machine.
-We are running below python commands commands to install dependencies in our requirements.txt, lint, and test our application.
+We are running the python commands below to install dependencies in our requirements.txt, lint, and test our application.

       ```yaml
         - name: Install dependencies